Chart Color Schemes

 Kenmore's population is slightly older than the national pattern

-The median age in Kenmore is 40 years, which is considerably higher than Greater Brisbane's average of 36 years.
-This figure also modestly exceeds the national average of 38 years.
-Compared to Greater Brisbane's average, the cohort aged 5-14 is notably over-represented in Kenmore at 17.5%, while those aged 25-34 are under-represented at 6.4%.
+The median age in Kenmore is 40 years, which is higher than Greater Brisbane's average of 36 years and modestly exceeds the national average of 38 years.
+Compared to Greater Brisbane, the 5-14 cohort is notably over-represented in Kenmore at 17.5%, while the 25-34 year-olds are under-represented at 6.4%.
 The concentration of the 5-14 age group in Kenmore is well above the national average of 12.2%.
-Post-2021 Census data shows that the 5 to 14 age group has grown from 16.2% to 17.5% of the population, while the 25 to 34 cohort has declined from 7.9% to 6.4%.
-Population forecasts for 2041 indicate substantial demographic changes for Kenmore.
-Leading this shift is the 85+ group, which is expected to grow by 111%, reaching 705 people from a starting point of 333.
-Demographic aging continues as residents aged 65 and older represent 57% of anticipated growth.
-Conversely, the 0 to 4 and 25 to 34 cohorts are expected to experience population declines.
+According to post-2021 Census data, the 5-14 age group has grown from 16.2% to 17.5% of the population, while the 25-34 cohort has declined from 7.9% to 6.4%.
+Population forecasts for Kenmore in 2041 indicate significant demographic changes.
+Leading this shift is the 85+ group, expected to grow by 111%, reaching 705 people from 334.
+Residents aged 65 and older will represent 57% of anticipated population growth.
+Conversely, the 0-4 and 25-34 cohorts are projected to experience population declines.